jagannathBhat/bhat.dev/CONTRIBUTING.md

    Assign @jagannathBhat to the issue once you're done with the contribution.

-2. After making contributions to the branch, create a pull request with a name that sumarises what the contributions include.
-Assign @jagannathBhat to the pull request to get it reviewed and merged.
-3. Please use only lower case alphabets when writing commit messages or when naming branches and pull requests.
+2. Please use only lower case alphabets when writing commit messages or when naming branches and pull requests.
 Do no use past tense in commit messages.
 Please go through the [commit log](https://github.com/jagannathBhat/bhat.dev/commits/master) to get an idea of the convention for the commit messages.
+3. After making contributions to the branch, create a pull request with a name that sumarises what the contributions include.
+Assign @jagannathBhat to the pull request to get it reviewed and merged.

+## Development Instructions

+### Installing Packages

+This project uses [`yarn`](https://yarnpkg.com/) for package management.
+So please use `yarn install` for installing the existing packages or `yarn add` to add another package.

+### Dev Server

+Run `yarn start` to start a dev server that shows your progress on the browser.

+### Styling

+This project uses [`tailwind`](https://tailwindcss.com/) for styling.
+Please use the styling options provided by tailwind unless you can't find what you're looking for.

+### Build

+There is no need to build this project after contribution.
+Build functions are handled by [`netlify`](http://netlify.com/).
+A deployment will be created with your contributions once you create a pull request.
+The link to the deployment will be posted by netlify in the pull request.

 ## Code of Conduct